MHUS25/tic-tac-toe/README.md

 [App in production](http://tic-tac-toe-mhus25.surge.sh/)

-An interactive two player game of tic-tac-toe game built with ReactJS
+An interactive two player game of tic-tac-toe built with ReactJS.

 ## Technologies